wkumari/draft-wkumari-dnsop-alt-tld/README.md

    In many cases, these systems build a DNS-style tree parallel to, but separate from, the global DNS.
-They often use a pseudo-TLD to cause resolution in the alternate namespace, using browser plugins, shims in the name resolution process, or simply applications that perform special handling of this particular alternate namespace.
+They often use a pseudo-TLD to cause resolution in the alternative namespace, using browser plugins, shims in the name resolution process, or simply applications that perform special handling of this particular alternative namespace.
 An example of such a system is the Tor network's [Dingledine2004] use of the ".onion" Special-Use Top-Level Domain Name (see [RFC7686]).

    In many cases, the creators of these alternative namespaces have chosen a convenient or descriptive string and started using it.